Mowibox/chroma/content/en/tutorials/computer_science/introduction_to_docker_part2/index.md

 <p align="center"> <img src="/chroma/images/docker1.png" alt="Docker" class="w-full h-auto" /> </p>

 This tutorial series will show you how to use Docker on a Linux computer.
 This part focuses on Docker images and containers.
+The commands used in this section are those specified in the [official Docker documentation.](https://docs.docker.com/reference/cli/docker/)

 ## Images and containers – what are they?